So you’re ready to get your local business on the map – Google Maps, that is?

 Verify Your Local Business

-To start, you need to verify your local business on your Google My Business page so you can claim your address.
+To start, you need to verify your local business on your Google Business Profile (formerly Google My Business) page so you can claim your address.

 Go to google.com/business and follow the directions.